Blackfynn/blackfynn-public-coding-challenge/README.md

 To ensure a complete understanding of the scope of this exercies and to provide ample amount of information, please see the below set of requirements.

+ * Endpoint that ingests participant data into a in-memeory store (SQL-lite used in pre-defined framework) and returns newly minted participant id.
  * Method to de-identify data, removing PHI and appending a participant internal ID (7 digit integer))
- * Endpoint that ingests participant data into a in-memeory store (SQL-lite used in pre-defined framework)
  * Endpoint that hands retrieval of de-identified participant information based on internal ID
  * Endpoint that retrieves all de-identified records in array